-Ask any rated chess player on how to improve your game.
-They’ll all say analyze your game post-match.
+Ask any rated chess player how to improve your game.
+They’ll all advise you to analyze your game post-match.

-And when you evaluate your game, you realize you want an external perspective to give further insights.
-Here’s where Lichess helps you out with its Lichess Analysis Board.
+When you evaluate your game, you realize you want an external perspective to give further insights.
+Here’s where Lichess helps you out with its Lichess Analysis Board tool.

 What is Lichess Analysis Board

 Lichess Analysis Board is a tool in Lichess where you can evaluate your games or ask the chess engine to do it for you.

 Lichess uses the latest version of Stockfish to analyze games.

 Stockfish is known as the world’s best chess artificial intelligence.
 So you know, Lichess analysis is better than most other chess websites.

 How to import a Lichess game on Lichess Analysis Board